Be sure to begin by enabling HTTPS on your domain with this guide.

 With a purely HTML based website, you’d need to check every single file and adjust each resource to ensure it’s being loaded via HTTPS (e.g.: https://websavers.ca/image.png) or a relative URL (e.g.: /image.png), or even a protocol agnostic URL (e.g.: //websavers.ca/image.png).
 With WordPress there are many files that your theme loads for you, such as jQuery dependencies or stylesheets.

 Below are three methods of enabling secure resource URLs.
-If there are too many resources across too many pages, the automatic method is best.
-If it’s just a header and footer image (or something similar) then we recommend the manual option.
+If there are too many resources across too many pages to fix, then the automatic method is definitely simplest, however if it’s just a header and footer image (or something similar) then we recommend the manual option.